Kreyu/data-table-bundle/docs/src/docs/introduction.md

 - [Exporting](features/exporting.md) with or without applied pagination, filters and personalization
 - [Theming](features/theming.md) of every part of the bundle using Twig
 - [Data source agnostic](features/extensibility.md) with Doctrine ORM supported out of the box
-- [Asynchronicity](features/asynchronicity.md) thanks to integration with Hotwire Turbo
+- [Asynchronicity](features/asynchronicity.md) thanks to integration with Turbo (with prefetching enabled by default)

 ## Use cases